-A common behavior seen in huskies is to follow their owners everywhere they go.
+If you’ve landed here then the chances are that your husky follows you everywhere you go.
 Whether this drives you mad or you’re just looking for some answers, you’re in the right place.
-This article explains exactly why your husky follows you everywhere.

 4 Reasons your husky follows you everywhere:

 - Your husky knows he receives things from you if he’s close by (treats)

 - Your husky is seeking your attention

 - It’s a natural trait in huskies to follow their leaders